Super easy chicken potstickers

 Did you make these chicken potstickers?

-Please let me know if you gave this Chinese dumplings recipe a try.
+Please let me know if you gave this Chinese dumpling recipe a try.
 Leave a comment below and tag @cooksimplyathome on Instagram.
 You can find other delicious meal ideas here.

 4.75 from 8 votes (8 ratings without comment)